batarok/openwrt-freedom/README.md

 ## License

 Free for personal use only.
-Redistribution is permitted free of charge, but not for commercial use See the LICENSE file for details.
+Redistribution is permitted free of charge, but not for commercial use.
+See the LICENSE file for details.

 ---